palatok/next-jwt-auth/README.md

    * This 'user' object has the type of `LoggedInUser`
    * which we defined in the src/config/Auth.ts file
    *
+   * We used the factory pattern
+   * (createcreateJWTAuthProvider<LoggedInUser>()) to solve this problem.
+   *
-   * We used the factory pattern (createcreateJWTAuthProvider<LoggedInUser>()) to solve this problem.
-Without the factory pattern our 'user' object will have type of 'AuthUser' which have only {id: string} in it.
+   * Without the factory pattern our 'user' object
+   * will have the type of 'AuthUser'
+   * which have only {id: string} in it.
    */
   const { user } = useJWTAuthContext();

   if (!user) {
     /**
-     * User can be null, for example after logout we don't have any user object */ return null;
+     * User can be null.
+For example,
+     * after logout we don't have any user object
+     */
+    return null;
   }